-Data until recently meant structured.
+Data until recently meant structured data.
 However, the exponential growth of communication platforms has proven that unstructured data shadows structured data.
-Managing the former is a bigger challenge, since it comes in different formats and potentially has more privacy and security concerns.
+Managing unstructured data is a bigger challenge, since it comes in different formats and potentially has more privacy and security concerns.

 3. Data Catalogues

 Powered by ML, this technology enhances the search function by tagging and scanning data, eventually enabling Dynamic Search.
 Organizations can leverage this technology to enhance data accessibility and discoverability, ultimately driving effective data management.